ClarityNLP/ClarityNLP/docs/developer_guide/apis/nlpql/transfusion.rst

 Description
 -----------

-Tasks that parses Nursing notes (specifically formatted for Columbia) for transfusion information
+Task that parses Nursing notes (specifically formatted for Columbia) for transfusion information.

 Example
 -------